 Generator (portability in 2400w or functionality of the 3000w)

-A Honda Handi 3000w Generator works well as a backup power source during power outages on the homestead or for those living off-grid who need to use power tools for projects or other activities around the homestead.
+A gas powered generator works well as a backup power source during power outages on the homestead or for those living off-grid who need to use power tools for projects or other activities around the homestead.

 Go Power!120 W Portable Folding Solar Kit.
 Use this small solar kit to keep a 12v RV battery topped off and keep generator for running power tools and to save fuel a generator would use.